The Quick Verdict: Bell vs Rogers vs Telus in 2026

 Speed Comparison: The Real Numbers

 Forget the marketing claims.
 Here is what independent testing actually shows.
+If you are troubleshooting your current plan first, run a clean internet speed test before switching providers.

 | Metric | Bell | Rogers | Telus |